xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 <!-- Modified rendering of math.
 I used to compile
 it manually with something like https://temml.org/ and embed resulting MathML.
-Now trying letting
+Now letting
 Pandoc compile it, and the result feels very dense,
 I don't think I like it, but maybe it can be CSS-ed? -->